CSC207-2023Y-UofT/course-project-mawa/README.md

 ### By: MAWA

 ## Project description:
-This application allows you to:\
+This Java 8 application allows you to:\
 As an HR worker
 - Schedule shifts for your employees
 - Receive and respond to time-off requests from your employees